-Cool your home with highly efficient air conditioners.
+Cool your home with highly efficient HVAC unit

 A traditional Air Conditioning system has two parts: an indoor unit, such as a furnace or air handler, and an outdoor unit.
 The outdoor condenser unit releases the heat the refrigerant picks up inside the home.
 Indoor and outdoor units are designed to work together.

-When the air conditioner is properly matched with a furnace or air handler, you get maximum efficiency and longer system life.
+When the air conditioner or HVAC system is properly matched with a furnace or air handler, you get maximum efficiency and longer system life.
 Air conditioning and cooling efficiency is measured using a Seasonal Energy Efficiency Ratio (SEER).
 A higher SEER rating means higher energy efficiency.

 A furnace works to keep a home warm in the winter and plays a critical part in the operation of an air conditioning system.
 Furnaces produce heat through the combustion of natural gas in the furnace's burner.
 The heat produced from this process then passes through a heat exchanger.
 Air from your home's return air ducts is blown over the heat exchanger, thus warming the air.